Bank of England hints that UK borrowing rates will stay high after its new hike

 Central banks around the world have been raising borrowing costs to combat inflation unleashed by higher energy prices after Russia invaded Ukraine and supply chain backups as the global economy recovered from the coronavirus pandemic.

 Higher interest rates help dampen inflation by making it more expensive for consumers and businesses to borrow to buy homes, cars or equipment.
-That also weighs on economic growth, but the bank appears confident that the British economy will avoid falling into recession over the coming years.
+That also weighs on economic growth, but the bank appears confident that the British economy will avoid falling into recession over the coming years even as unemployment begins to rise.

-“Growth in the economy has been more resilient than we thought it would be,” Bailey said.
-“We haven't experienced a recession, and we're not forecasting one.”
+“The price for taming inflationary pressures from Britain’s tight labor market is an increase in unemployment of around 350,000," said James Smith, research director at the Resolution Foundation economics think tank.

 Several reasons point to the U.K.'s higher inflation.
 Many economists blame Britain's departure from the European Union, as Brexit impeded trade and raised costs for businesses.
 Others put more of the blame on the Bank of England itself — for being too slow in starting to raise interest rates, thereby allowing inflation to root itself more widely in the economy, most notably in higher wages.